Clever New Camera, Film to Bring Out the Professional in You

 ROCHESTER, N.Y.
 (AP) _ Clumsy amateur photographers, take heed: Picture-perfect snapshots are close at hand with help from a clever new camera and film.

-Kodak, Fuji, Minolta, Nikon and Canon today unveiled a new line of cameras, film and photofinishing services designed to make it easier to take good pictures _ and take better care of them.
+Kodak, Fuji, Minolta, Nikon and Canon today will unveil a new line of cameras, film and photofinishing services designed to make it easier to take good pictures _ and take better care of them.

 And they are banking on the Advanced Photo System, which will be rolled out April 22, to rekindle interest in consumer photography, a business whose growth has leveled off since the late 1980s.